vexar-fantasy/dotfiles/README.md

+# Warning: I am not sponsored for any of the following

 # Vim Config

 [Note]
-- Can run on both Window and Linux
+- Can run on both Windows and Linux, MacOS hasn't been tested yet
 - Run command :PlugInstall after pulling this resource